 'O' rings are made of rubber which has a high coefficient of friction.
 Unless the surfaces are kept moist, the rubber will harden and crack, exposing the link-pin to dirt and wear.
 The resulting 'tight spot' makes chain adjustment impossible.
 Two kilowatts of power can be converted to heat by seal friction on 'O' ring chains.
 So, the answer is yes, you need a Scottoiler on any sealed chain!

 Does it work with a two-stroke, turbo-charged or fuel injected engine?

 Yes to all three.
 For more specific info just get in touch with your question.

 Which Scottoil should I use - Traditional blue or High Temperature red?

-For riding in the UK we recommend you use blue Scottoil.
-The red High Temperature oil is ideal for touring abroad, but was developed specifically for Singapore, Australia and Parts of America that are on average in excess of 30 degrees.
-It is in a red labeled bottle and is red in color.
+For riding in average ambient temperatures between 32-86°F we recommend you use blue Scottoil.
+The red High Temperature oil is ideal for touring abroad, but was developed specifically for Singapore, Australia and Parts of America that have on average ambient temperatures of 68-104°F. It is in a red labeled bottle and is red in color.
 Because of the increased viscosity this oil is also better suited for use with older Scottoiler kits or with faster flowing oilers.
 For more information on the different oil options check out the Scottoil page.